 '''

 ddname

 DD [positional-parameter][,keyword-parameter]... [comments]

 procstepname.ddname

-ddname
+DD

 procstepname.ddname

 '''

 - The DD statement consists of the characters // in columns 1 and 2 and four fields: name, operation (DD), parameter, and comments.
-Do not code comments if the parameter field is blank. - A DD statement is required for each data set. - The maximum DD statements per job step are: - 1635, in a JES2 system. - Determined by the installation, in a JES3 system.
+Do not code comments if the parameter field is blank. - A DD statement is required for each data set. - The maximum number of DD statements per job step are: - 3273, in a JES2 system. - Determined by the installation, in a JES3 system.